6 Reasons to Replace Windows (And Why You Should Act Now)

 Each of these issues point to the need for replacement windows.
 Dependent on the specific reason for the poor operation, you may need to consider a full-frame replacement instead of a retrofit.

-2. Condensation, Ice or Decay
+Your Notice Window Leaks, Condensation, Ice or Decay

-You may have noticed condensation build up on the inside of your windows occasionally when the humidity is high, and that’s okay.
-If there’s no or low humidity and you’re still seeing water running down the window, you’ve got a problem.
 The same goes for frost build-up in winter and fog between window panes.
 These conditions indicate that there is a broken seal and that the window is not insulating as it should.
 Outdoor air should never penetrate through the glass seal to the interior of your home.
 While it is possible to re-seal the window, there may be other issues causing problems.

 If your wood window has had condensation build-up for a while, that excess moisture will be pooling along the window frame and possibly dripping down the wall.
 All this added water will cause your window to rot.
 You may notice dark or spongy patches along the window sill or bottom of the window frame.
 This is a sure sign of decay and time for an upgrade.

 Leaking windows may not seem to be a giant concern, especially if it’s only when it rains or is cold out.
-But in addition to the structural damage it can cause to the window, wall and floor, you might also be at risk for mold growth.
-Even if you can’t see mold growing on the wallboard, it’s likely you’ll find some inside the wall.
+But in addition to the structural damage it can cause to the window, wall and floor, you might also be at risk for mould growth.
+Even if you can’t see mould growing on the wallboard, it’s likely you’ll find some inside the wall.
 It can pose a health risk to you and your family, so it’s important to deal with leaks as soon as possible by replacing the problem windows.

 How often have you been sitting next to a window during the winter months and had to put on a sweater even though the rest of the room is comfortable?
 What about during the warmer months?
 Can you feel the humidity seeping in from the outside when you put your hand near the window frame?
-If you’re shaking your head “yes,” you’re throwing a ton of money away in lost heat and air conditioning, and it’s definitely time to replace those old, in-efficient windows.

-Windows more than 10-years-old were built differently than they are today.
+That’s because windows more than 10-years-old were built differently than they are today.
 Energy Star certified windows and doors are designed with new technology to help you save an average of 12 percent on your household energy costs.

-Consider replacing old, leaky windows with high-efficiency, double- or triple-pane windows.
+Consider replacing old, drafty windows with high-efficiency, double- or triple-pane windows.
 Extra features such as those with argon gas or low-emissivity (Low-E) glass cost more initially but will save significant dollars on reduced energy bills.
 Low-E coatings reflect the sun’s heat during the summer months and keep heat in during the cooler winter months—saving on both heat and air conditioning expenses.

 Do you love the convenience of living in the Metro area but struggle with all the noise from traffic, people, pets and every other sound that penetrates through your windows?
 There’s a solution to that with soundproof replacement windows.